Seasonal holiday jobs: 5 tips for hiring for the holidays

 The Fair Labor Standards Act (FLSA) sets the hourly rate at $7.25.
 However, many states have higher minimum wage requirements that you must follow.
 (Find the minimum wage in your state.)

 Most states require businesses with at least one employee to purchase workers’ compensation insurance.
-This coverage can help provide coverage for medical expenses, lost wages and other costs related to on-the-job injuries or illness.
+This coverage can help provide coverage for medical expenses, lost wages and other costs related to on-the-job injuries.

-Even if you only hire seasonal staff, you’ll probably need workers’ comp coverage.
+Even if your only staff is a seasonal hire, you’ll probably need workers’ comp coverage.
 Seasonal employees and temporary staff can file a claim if they get hurt on the job.

 And here’s the kicker: Seasonal workers often tend to be at higher risk of injury because they get less training and they’re typically less experienced.
-Make sure you have the proper training and protection in place before an accident or injury occurs.
+You want to ensure you have the proper training and protection before an accident or injury occurs.

-Depending on the industry, hiring seasonal employees can help.
+Depending on the industry, seasonal employment can bridge labor gaps.
 A few benefits for business owners include:

 • Flexible schedules: Scale up or down quickly by controlling how much staff you hire, when you hire them and how long their employment lasts.

-• Lower employment costs: Eliminate the costs of hiring full-time staff by hiring seasonal employees to work during busy seasons only.
+• Lower employment costs: Eliminate the costs of hiring full-time employees by hiring team members to work during busy holiday seasons only.

-• “Test-driven” employees: Use the seasonal hiring period to determine if an employee is a good fit for your business year round.
+• “Test-drive” temporary employees: Use the seasonal hiring period to determine if the employee is a good fit for the company.

-Some potential downsides of hiring for seasonal summer jobs include:
+Some potential downsides of hiring for seasonal holiday jobs include:

 • Lack of loyalty: Seasonal staff don’t have as much skin in the game as regular employees, which could cause productivity and performance to suffer.
 They could also be more likely to leave mid-season, forcing you to hire again during your busiest time of year.